habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   This hook is run when a Habitat topology starts.

+reload
+: File location: `<plan>/hooks/reload`

+For processes that can update their configuration without requiring a restart a `reload` hook can be written.
+This hook will execute instead of the default behaviour of restarting the process. `{{pkg.svc_pid_file}}` can be used to get a handle on the `PID` of the service.

 reconfigure
 : File location: `<plan>/hooks/reconfigure`

   This hook is run when service configuration information has changed through a set of Habitat services that are peers with each other.
+Before the `reconfigure` hook the config files are re-rendered and the process is either restarted or the `reload` hook is called if present.

 suitability
 : File location: `<plan>/hooks/suitability`